-Explore a less-traveled path with our 5-day Lares Trek + Short Inca Trail to Machu Picchu.
-This journey takes you through remote villages, allowing you to immerse yourself in Inca culture and engage with the locals.
-Along the way, you'll have the opportunity to visit glaciers, lakes, and waterfalls.
-The trip culminates with a trek on a shorter version of the iconic Inca Trail, leading you to the breathtaking sights of Machu Picchu.
+Explore a lesser-traveled path with our 5-day Lares Trek + Short Inca Trail to Machu Picchu.
+This journey takes you through remote villages, allowing you to immerse yourself in Inca culture and interact with the locals.
+Along the way, you will have the opportunity to visit glaciers, lakes, and waterfalls.
+The trip culminates with a hike on a shorter version of the iconic Inca Trail, taking you to the breathtaking views of Machu Picchu.

 Trek details

-Immerse yourself in a life-changing 5-day, 4-night journey that combines the Lares Trek with the Short Inca Trail to Machu Picchu.
+Embark on a transformative 5-day, 4-night journey that combines the Lares Trek with the Short Inca Trail to Machu Picchu.
 This tour includes two nights of camping in the Andean wilderness and two nights in comfortable 3-star hotels in Ollantaytambo and Aguas Calientes.
-With our small group tours, experience a more intimate exploration of Peru's stunning landscapes and rich cultural heritage.
+With our small-group tours, enjoy a more intimate exploration of Peru’s breathtaking landscapes and rich cultural heritage.

-Enjoy exclusive picnic meals, spacious tents, and comfortable camping, all accompanied by expert tour guides.
-You will travel through remote communities, engage with local cultures, and visit the historic Salineras de Maras.
-Each step brings you closer to the breathtaking views from the Sun Gate and a peaceful exploration of Machu Picchu during the quieter afternoon hours, promising a truly memorable adventure.
+Enjoy exclusive picnic-style meals, spacious tents, and a comfortable campsite—all accompanied by expert tour guides.
+Travel through remote communities, interact with local cultures, and visit the historic Salt Mines of Maras.
+Every step brings you closer to the stunning views from the Sun Gate and a peaceful exploration of Machu Picchu during the quieter afternoon hours, promising a truly memorable adventure.

 Highlights: